feldian15/GrinDorms/Written-Reports/sprint-2-planning-report.md

 # Capacity: How much work can your team do this sprint?
-(More, less, or the same as last sprint.)
-Consider each team member's availability and how accurate your time estimates were for last week's tasks.
 - We collectively agree that we can accomplish more in this sprint.
+Than the last sprint, and people are willing to put in some work over spring break.

-# Write the estimates using some unit of time or effort (e.g. hours or beans).
-If the unit is not a common measure of time, include a description of what the unit means.
+# Write the estimates using some unit of time or effort
 - Each person will put in a maximum of 12 hours of work over the next two weeks, plus potentially some additional time during spring break.

 # Goals: Name the outcomes you plan to complete this sprint.
-Consider your backlog and the parameters of this week's milestone.
 - System architecture and design, database architecture, process description, continuous integration plan, test automation and CI setup.
+Also starting our project implementation (database/reclaim cloud integration).

 # Task breakdown: For the work you plan to do this sprint, summarize the component parts.
 (Ok to just refer to your issue tracker.)
 - System architecture: Layer diagram